amitai10/react-redux-router-basic-example/README.md

     });
 }
 ```
 This mock has one function (authenticate) that returns a promise.
-It check against a static list if the given credentials are valid or not and resolve or reject accordingly.
+It checks against a static list if the given credentials are valid or not and resolves or rejects accordingly.
 Notice that I added a short delay to simulate roundtrip to the server.

 Before doing it we need to install redux libraries:
 ```